Herbert Wehner: Life

 Wehner rose quickly and was elected to the Landtag state legislature of Saxony in 1930.
 Nevertheless, he resigned one year later to work at the KPD politburo in Berlin with Walter Ulbricht.
 After Hitler's seizure of power in January 1933, he participated in the communist resistance against the Nazi regime from the Saar Protectorate.
 When the Saar was re-incorporated in 1935, Wehner went into exile, first to Paris, then in 1937 to Moscow, where he lived at Hotel Lux, wrote for the Deutsche Zentral-Zeitung and had to face Joseph Stalin's Great Purge of 1937–38.

 After Wehner's death, German news magazine Der Spiegel documented accusations that he informed the NKVD on several party fellows like Hugo Eberlein, presumably to save his own life.
 After being sent to neutral Sweden in 1941 in order to re-enter Germany, he was arrested at Stockholm and interned for espionage in 1942.
-Whether he deliberately went into custody has not been conclusively established; at least he was excluded from the Communist Party by politburo chief Wilhelm Pieck.
+Whether he deliberately went into custody has not been conclusively established; he was excluded from the KPD by politburo chief Wilhelm Pieck.

-Upon his return to Germany in 1946, Wehner joined the Social Democratic Party in Hamburg and soon became an aide of Chairman Kurt Schumacher.
+Upon his return to Germany in 1946, Wehner joined the SPD in Hamburg and soon became an aide of Chairman Kurt Schumacher.
 After the 1949 federal election he entered the Bundestag parliament and remained an MP until his retirement from politics in 1983, from 1952 to 1958 also as a member of the European Parliament.
-In 1957/58 and again from 1964 to 1966, he served as deputy chairman of the SPD parliamentary group.
-Wehner was instrumental in the party's adoption of the Godesberg Program in which the Social Democrats repudiated a fixation on Marxist ideology and broadened its appeal.
+In the 1957/1958 years and again from 1964 to 1966, he served as deputy chairman of the SPD parliamentary group.
+Wehner was instrumental in the party's adoption of the Godesberg Program in which the SPD repudiated a fixation on Marxist ideology and broadened its appeal.
 In 1966, he was named Federal Minister for All-German Affairs in the CDU-SPD grand coalition government of Chancellor Kurt Georg Kiesinger.
-The cooperation between the ex-communist and the former member of the Nazi Party went well; Wehner even promised the CDU partners to stabilize the coalition by backing the implementation of a plurality voting system, which he later denoted as "nonsense".